Click here to learn how to get early access to the 2025 Declutter 365 calendar

 While your morning and evening routines focus on items you need to do consistently, typically daily, to keep your life and your home running smoothly, we all know there are tasks that pop up that aren't regular or consistent.

 Two items on your daily to do list might be, "morning routine," and "evening routine."
 Sure, that encompasses quite a few tasks, but once you get in the habit of doing these routines consistently all those tasks can be grouped together in your mind.
+The printable to do list page I've provided, and linked, has a space to allow you to list not only those two routines in the "chores and routines" section of the list, but to then help you think through when in your day you'll accomplish these two routines, plus any other chores you'll need to do for the day, such as your 15 minute decluttering mission, tidy up routine, laundry tasks, or cleaning tasks, to name a few.

-Then, you can also make sure you properly prioritize and focus on non-regular or non-recurring tasks by consulting your to do list.
-To help you get in the habit of making a daily to do list, and sticking to it, I've provided a free printable to do list form you can use.
+To help you get in the habit of making a daily to do list, and sticking to it, I've also provided a free printable to do list form you can use.
 The accompanying article also has tips for making and sticking to a realistic list, since if you add too much to your list each day it is actually counter-productive to getting things done.

 Tips for making and sticking to a realistic to do list